gsbhatia93/blog-google-auth/README.md

 The profile page displays the profile with data like username, id, email and contacts.
 User can write a blog, view all blogs, view a particular blog and comment on it.
+The app is highly protable, one can easily add login for facebook, twitter or local login using email and password but to keep things simple I have provided login using Google only.

+I have also used nodemon for debgging the app as it tracks the changes made to .js files and restarts the server.

 <hr>
-To deploy on your server and use follow below instructions:
+<h5>To deploy on your server and run, follow given instructions:</h5>

 1. I am assuming you have mongodb, npm and node js installed.

-2. Name of my main folder is 'blog' which contains code
+2. Clone the repo.Name of the main folder is 'blog' which contains code and data.

-3. go in the parent directory that contains code 'blog'
+3. cd into blog directory that contains package.json

 4. npm install
 5. from the directory where mongodb is files are kept start